Philippines and the Spratly Islands: JMSU controversy

 Because of the controversy, some Philippine legislators were alarmed by the increasing Chinese influence in the Philippines which is in parallel with the growing influence of China in other countries, especially in Africa.
-Reports came out saying that the United States was "pissed off" by the Philippines’ deal with China, signifying a war of the US and China for dominance in the ASEAN region.
+Reports came out saying that the United States was "pissed off" by the Philippines' deal with China, signifying a war of the US and China for dominance in the ASEAN region.
 The US embassy in Manila denied the reports.

-Current Status
+Current status

 On 2018, the Philippine Coast Guard constructed 5 lighthouses in the area.

-Around 2018–19, Philippines started to built a beach ramp, enabling the delivery of construction equipment for to work on the construction, rehabilitation and repairs of the Rancudo Airfield airstrip, soldiers' barracks, conventional and renewable power generators, desalination facilities, lighthouses, sewage disposal system, shelters and storage facilities for civilian fishermen.
+Around 2018–19, Philippines started to build a beach ramp, enabling the delivery of construction equipment for to work on the construction, rehabilitation and repairs of the Rancudo Airfield airstrip, soldiers' barracks, conventional and renewable power generators, desalination facilities, lighthouses, sewage disposal system, shelters and storage facilities for civilian fishermen.

 By May 2020, the beaching ramp was completed and Filipino Naval ship BRP Ivatan landed on the ramp.
 Work on the port and upgrades to the island's airstrip progressed.